talecrafter/AnimationImporter/Assets/AnimationImporter/readme.txt

-Aseprite Animation Importer for Unity
+Pixelart Animation Importer for Unity
 ====

 This tool is an Aseprite and PyxelEdit Animation Importer for Unity.
 It's already used in several projects and should work for most use cases.
 There is no guaranteed support though, so test and use this at your own will.

-Tested with: Unity 5.4, Aseprite 1.1.13, PyxelEdit 0.4.3
+Tested with: Unity 5.5, Aseprite 1.1.13, PyxelEdit 0.4.3

 Setup